 The principles discussed below should be used as guidelines, not absolutes, and may be helpful in correcting or teaching a player who is struggling with his/her shooting, or is just learning to shoot.
 Coaches should resist the urge to change a player's shot if it works for that player.
 We can all think of great shooters who didn't have perfect form.
 So, "if it ain't broke, don't fix it!"

-Have your feet about shoulder width apart.
-Your knees should be bent a little as your thigh muscles will provide power for your shot.
+Have your feet about shoulder width apart with your knees bent a little as your thigh muscles will provide power for your shot.
 If you shoot right-handed, your right foot should be slightly forward, and your weight should be on the balls of your feet (not the heels).

 Many coaches believe that the shoulders and body should be square to the hoop, although some great shooters are more comfortable with the side that the ball is on turned a little toward the hoop (find out which is most comfortable for you).

 Shooting instructor Tom Nordland teaches an "open-stance" with the body and ball turned sideways toward the basket.
 I think players have to find what works best for them, and then work hard to make the shot repeatable.
-Probably the important thing here is that when you jump to shoot, it's important to be balanced, not falling or drifting sideways or backwards.
+An important thing here is that when you jump to shoot, keep balanced, not falling or drifting sideways or backwards.
 Stay balanced.

 Holding the ball